PerilousBooklet/arch-linux-notes/README.md

 # Arch Linux Notes
-My notes on Arch Linux.
+My notes on using Arch Linux.